 Inventories are valued at the lower of cost or market (net realizable value, which reflects any costs to sell or dispose).
 The Company identifies any slow moving, obsolete or excess inventory to determine whether an adjustment is required to establish a new carrying value.
 The determination of whether inventory items are slow moving, obsolete or in excess of needs requires estimates and assumptions about the future demand for the Company's products, technological changes, and new product introductions.
-Estimates as to the future demand used in the valuation of inventory involve judgments regarding adjustments as required.
-Adjustments to reflect inventory at net realizable value were \$17.0 at December 31, 2018, and \$12.8 at December 31, 2017.
+Estimates as to the future demand used in the valuation of inventory involve judgments regarding the ongoing success of the Company's products.
+The Company evaluates its inventory levels and expected usage on a periodic basis and records adjustments as required.
+Adjustments to reflect inventory at net realizable value were \$16.0 at December 31, 2019, and \$17.0 at December 31, 2018.